martiansideofthemoon/martiansideofthemoon.github.io/_posts/2016-05-04-gsoc-week-one-last-martian-meets-vader.markdown

 ## Pulse Actions

-I've started work on [Pulse Actions](https://github.com/mozilla/pulse_actions) on a bug to listen and identify [PGO](https://en.wikipedia.org/wiki/Profile-guided_optimization) builds on [mozilla-inbound](https://treeherder.mozilla.org/#/jobs?repo=mozilla-inbound) or [fx-team](https://treeherder.mozilla.org/#/jobs?repo=fx-team) and trigger all Talos jobs twice.
+I've started work on [Pulse Actions](https://github.com/mozilla/pulse_actions) on a bug to listen and identify [PGO](https://en.wikipedia.org/wiki/Profile-guided_optimization) builds on [mozilla-inbound](https://treeherder.mozilla.org/#/jobs?repo=mozilla-inbound) or [fx-team](https://treeherder.mozilla.org/#/jobs?repo=fx-team) and trigger all Talos jobs for these builds twice.
 More details can be found on the [bug](https://github.com/mozilla/pulse_actions/issues/70).

 My work on this can be found [here](https://github.com/mozilla/pulse_actions/pull/73).
 Working on this has been interesting so far.
-I've learnt the basic workflow followed by Pulse Actions, and I discovered a [small bug](https://github.com/mozilla/mozilla_ci_tools/issues/468) in MozCI in this process.
-I've decided to fix this [here](https://github.com/mozilla/mozilla_ci_tools/pull/469) before I carry on with the Pulse Actions bug.
+I've learnt the basic workflow followed by Pulse Actions, and I discovered two bugs in MozCI in this process.
+I spent most of this week fixing these two MozCI bugs and now I'm ready to carry on with the Pulse Actions bug.

+## MozCI Tools

+I did a lot of work for [MozCI Tools](https://github.com/mozilla/mozilla_ci_tools) this week.
+I did two major additions.
+The [first](https://github.com/mozilla/mozilla_ci_tools/pull/469) adds [PGO](https://en.wikipedia.org/wiki/Profile-guided_optimization) build type support and testing to MozCI Tools.
+The [second](https://github.com/mozilla/mozilla_ci_tools/pull/470) adds a function to identify and trigger all talos jobs corresponding to a build (which I need for Pulse Actions).

 While working on MozCI I really liked [pytest](https://pytest.org) over Python [unittests](https://docs.python.org/2.7/library/unittest.html), and I hope to write a small tutorial on it soon!

 ## Work on mozilla-central

+I've kicked off my GSoC project via [Bug 1232005](https://bugzilla.mozilla.org/show_bug.cgi?id=1232005).
+This fix now produces a [JSON file](https://queue.taskcluster.net/v1/task/LuVD5MjBRKyQVymZ11SlEw/runs/0/artifacts/public%2Fall_tasks.json) containing all possible TaskCluster tasks that **could** have been produced.
+I now plan to read this file in Treeherder next week.

+## Coming up!

+I plan to read the [Treeherder docs](https://treeherder.readthedocs.io/) this week and try to understand the workflow of the Django APIs.
+I do hope to fetch the JSON file I've produced in Treeherder and begin to parse it on the command of the [runnable_jobs](https://treeherder.mozilla.org/docs/#!/project/Runnable_Jobs_list) API.
+I also hope to complete the Pulse Actions bug.
+I will try to write a short tutorial on this blog next week!

+In other news, I'm travelling on 8th May to New Delhi for the [Cargill Scholarship](http://cargillglobalscholars.com) interview.
+I do hope to do good job!